Skip to content

 Bicondylar surface replacement

-Here, the entire sliding surfaces of the knee joint are replaced.
+The entire sliding surfaces of the knee joint are replaced.
 The knee will be able to bear full weight again with the new surfaces after physiotherapy.
 In most cases, the decisive factor for success is not whether the latest generation of implants is used, but the surgeon’s knowledge of the ligament tension conditions within the knee joint and experience.

 Artificial knee joint